-This style consists of letting the individual go to his coach with his goals, and then the client talks to him about how and when he plans to achieve his goal.
-From there, the client goes on their own to complete the goal and goes to their coach for any guidance when needed.
+This style of coaching consists of allowing the individual to come to their coach with their goals, and then the coach talks to them about how and when they plan to achieve their goal.
+From there, the client goes on their own to complete the goal and comes back to their coach for any guidance when needed.
 This style is based on the leader sharing knowledge verbally to help guide and shape employees.
-Workplace mentoring programs use this leadership training style.
+Workplace mentoring programs use this leadership coaching training style.

 Managers should first start to get comfortable with non-managerial methods before adding any type of management training.
 Because coaching is such a broad profession, it encompasses a variety of techniques and styles.
 Training “techniques” are the practices used by trainers during sessions, including NLP, language models, writing exercises and interviewing techniques.
 However, the term “training styles” refers to the general direction of each session.

 On this page, we'll look at some common training styles.
 We will analyze what they entail, as well as the areas or industries for which they are best adapted.
 Instead of attending a generic training course for whatever sector you are in (covering a variety of topics that may or may not be relevant to you), performance coaching takes a more personalized approach.
 Performance coaching seeks to add greater value by helping the individual address that person's specific challenges.

 In a business context, performance coaching can bring out the true potential of staff at all levels, not just of “high performers”.
 However, not everything is based on goals or on potential based on numbers.
 Performance coaching also seeks to support a person's performance by understanding other factors.
 In this way, performance coaching can address issues such as absenteeism, exhaustion and stress.